-• Message from the Instructor
+•Message from the Instructor

 In the title of this course, there are two important words: "Science" and "Materials".
 The course will be very beneficial to Science/Engineering majors in multidisciplinary fields.
-Although the course is designed to be mostly qualitative and easy to follow, it introduces several advanced topics that will be useful for future pure physicists and engineers alike.
+The course is designed to be mostly qualitative and easy to follow, while introducing advanced universal concepts of Physics and Chemistry, which should be useful to future Physicists, engineers, chemists, biologists.
 Students from other majors will get a better understanding of the aspects of materials (constituents; structure; manufacture; costs, etc.) that may be important in their field.